Viperz56/Karanmehra7107/README.md

 Apart from that ,I am a playback Drumme as i love Rock genere of music.
 I am working towards a role where I can engage with a group of like-minded people who dream to bring revolution in the world with data.

+## I'm a Student, Data Scientist, Developer, and Drummer!
+- 🔭 I’m currently working on a [VS Code Course][website] !
+- 🌱 I’m currently learning everything 🤣
+- 👯 I’m looking to collaborate with other content creators
+- 🥅 2020 Goals: Contribute more to Open Source projects
+- ⚡ Fun fact: I love to play drums.

 ### Things I'm good at :fire:
 **Other skills:**  Playback __Drummer__